All Contributors

 GitHub Users

-In some cases you may see the error message GitHub API rate limit exceeded for xxx
+In some cases you may see the error message GitHub API rate limit exceeded for xxx.
+You may need to set an environment variable named PRIVATE_TOKEN to circumvent this GitHub rate limit.

 Private token is your Personal Access Token (PAT) to authenticate with the GitHub API.